 The entire community of Kampong Phluk used to rely on fishing as the main source of income.
 There are about 300 species of fish that live in the Tonle Sap Lake.
 The rainy season is perfect for the fish to breed while the dry season makes it easier for the local people to catch it.
 However, the effects of overfishing are already starting to be seen.
 People in Kampong Phluk must look for alternative sources of income.
 Most of young people are looking for jobs in Siem Reap or have already left their homes in search for a better life.

-However, a new source of income has been developing around the floating villages near Siem Reap: tourism.
+A new source of income has been developing around the floating villages near Siem Reap: tourism.
 Therefore, if you plan on visiting Kampong Phluk or any other floating village in Cambodia, do not hesitate to buy some souvenirs or fruits from the local merchants in order to support the economy.

 Villagers use the water from the lake for their daily chores: washing clothes or dishes, bathing and cleaning.
 With no public sewage system, people in Kampong Phluk must also rely on the lake as a toilet and garbage dump.
 Drinking water is scarce and people have to buy it from merchants.
 Unfortunately, the government doesn’t seem concerned with the environmental and potential health issues in these communities.